VCBART: Bayesian trees for varying coefficients: Additional figures

 \subsection{Our contributions}

+In both problems, we wish to make minimal assumptions about the functional form of the covariate effects $\beta_{j}(\bZ).$ Additionally, at least for the HRS data, we wish to identify which elements of $Z$ modify the effects of which elements of $X.$ Further, in both applications, calibrated and coherent uncertainty quantification is imperative.
+For the HRS data, identifying disparities in the socioeconomic determinants of later-life cognition carries profound public health implications, especially in light of an aging population.
+And for the crime dataset, accurate assessments of the uncertainty about crime forecasts can inform future public safety policy decisions.
+Finally, we require a method that can scale to the size of the two motivating datasets, ideally without involving computationally intensive hyperparameter tuning.

-Unfortunately, to the best of our knowledge, no existing procedure for fitting VC models meets all of our desiderata of flexibility, uncertainty quantification, and scalability.
-To wit, existing state-of-the-art procedures with multivariate modifiers either involve learning a large number of tuning parameters using leave-one-out cross-validation or rigidly assume that the covariate effects $\beta_{j}(Z)$ are additive in $Z.$ Moreover, the default implementations of existing procedures do not provide any out-of-sample, \textit{predictive} uncertainty quantification.
+Unfortunately, many existing state-of-the-art procedures for fitting varying coefficient models with $R > 1$ modifiers involve tuning several parameters with leave-one-out cross-validation or rigidly assume the $\beta_{j}(\bZ)$'s are additive in the $Z_{r}$'s.
+Moreover, their default implementations often do not provide any out-of-sample uncertainty quantification.

-We instead propose approximating each covariate effect function $\beta_{j}(Z)$ with a sum of shallow piecewise constant regression trees, effectively extending \citet{Chipman2010}'s Bayesian Additive Regression Tree (BART) model to the VC setting.
-On synthetic data, we demonstrate that our proposed extension, which we call \textbf{VCBART}, exhibits superior covariate effect recovery compared to the current state-of-the-art \textit{without computationally intensive hand-tuning or imposing strong structural assumptions}.
-Moreover, compared to more flexible blackbox regression procedures, VCBART can provide substantially more interpretable fits to data without sacrificing predictive power.
-We finally show that, under mild conditions, the VCBART posterior concentrates at a near-optimal rate, even with correlated residual errors.
-To the best of our knowledge, our Theorem~\ref{thm:panel_concentration} is the first result to demonstrate the theoretical near-optimality of Bayesian treed regression in settings with non-i.i.d. noise.
-Applying VCBART to our HRS dataset, we found that by the time subjects in our study population reached older adulthood, the effects of SEP in childhood and early adulthood were essentially constant over time.
-We also found that, in our dataset, diabetics displayed consistently worse cognitive functioning than non-diabetics.
-Interestingly, however, amongst diabetic subjects, those who were married had slightly better cognitive functioning than those who were unmarried.
+We instead approximate each $\beta_{j}(\bZ)$ with a sum of regression trees.
+On synthetic data, our proposed procedure VCBART exhibits superior covariate effect recovery compared to the current state-of-the-art \textit{without requiring any hand-tuning or strong structural assumptions}.
+We additionally show that, under mild conditions, the VCBART posterior concentrates at a near-optimal rate, even with correlated residual errors.
+To the best of our knowledge, our Theorem~\ref{thm:panel_concentration} is the first result demonstrating the theoretical near-optimality of Bayesian treed regression in settings with non-i.i.d. noise.
+VCBART also generalizes \citet{Hahn2020}'s Bayesian Causal Forests (BCF) model in order to estimate heterogeneous treatment effects in settings with multiple binary or continuous treatments.